Investigation of Commonwealth Financial Network Broker Benjamin Bourgeois

 Posted on Wednesday, July 10th, 2019 at 7:06 am

 Were you the victim of Commonwealth Financial Network broker Benjamin Bourgeois (CRD# 2145555)?
-Bourgeois was registered with Commonwealth Financial Network in Metairie, Louisiana from 2015 to April 2019, when he was terminated regarding, “Borrowing money from a customer in violation of FINRA Rule 3240 and Firm policy.”
+Bourgeois was registered with Commonwealth Financial Network in Metairie, LA from 2015 to April 2019, when he was terminated regarding, “Borrowing money from a customer in violation of FINRA Rule 3240 and Firm policy.”
+Previously, Bourgeois was registered with LPL Financial LLC in Metairie, California from 2014 to 2015.

 Previously, Bourgeois was registered with LPL Financial LLC in Metairie, Louisiana from 2014 to 2015 and previously with Sterne, Agee & Leach, Inc. in New Orleans, Louisiana from 2009 to 2014.